pyrotek45/avon/README.md

 **Report issues or request features** on GitHub Issues

-**Share your Avon programs** in GitHub Discussions — we love seeing creative uses!
+**Share your Avon programs** in GitHub Discussions — I love seeing creative uses!

 **Submit pull requests** — See `examples/` directory for coding style